marianoandres/DesignerTest/README.md

   * Go into Account Details (link only)
   * Go to Settings (link only)
   * Search for cars
-2. A main section that shows each available car an the follwoing info:
+2. A main section that shows each available car and the following info:
   * Model
   * Photo
-  * Licence Plate
+  * License Plate
   * Price
   * Description